US Lecce: In fiction

 Lecce is mentioned in many famous Italian movies and TV series.
-Among these there are the movies Al bar dello sport, Benvenuti al Nord and Eccezzziunale veramente - Capitolo secondo... me and the TV series I Cesaroni.
+Among these there are the movies Al bar dello sport, Benvenuti al Nord and Really SSSupercool: Chapter Two and the TV series I Cesaroni.

-U.S. Lecce is also mentioned in many songs.

-In the game Captain Tsubasa 5: Hasha no Shōgō Campione, the main character Tsubasa Ohzora plays for this team.
+US Lecce is also mentioned in many songs, while in the game Captain Tsubasa 5: Hasha no Shōgō Campione, the main character Tsubasa Oozora played for this team.